-The problem is that both the smart-aleck college student and their baby boomer parents agree on this basic presupposition: “Some passages are culturally confined.”
-The argument then boils down to whose Jefferson Bible is more appropriate for today’s Christian.
-If everyone is cutting at least some passages out of their Bibles, who’s to say which ones get the snip and which ones don’t?
+The problem is a basic presupposition: “Some passages no longer apply to us.”
+If we agree that some passages should be ignored today, then all that remains is to decide whose Jefferson Bible is more appropriate for today’s Christian.
+But if everyone is cutting at least some passages out of their Bibles, who’s to say which ones get the snip and which ones don’t?

-What we must realize as Christians is that the ultimate context of every passage of Scripture is Christ.
-If we are in Christ, then we have all the context we need to apply every single verse.
+We must realize that the ultimate context of every passage of Scripture is Christ.
+If we are in Christ, then we have the context we need to apply every single verse.
 Every promise, every command, every law, every word written in the Bible is made new in Christ.

 Paul writes in 2 Corinthians 1, “For all the promises of God find their Yes in him.
 That is why it is through him that we utter our Amen to God for his glory.
 And it is God who establishes us with you in Christ, and has anointed us, and who has also put his seal on us and given us his Spirit in our hearts as a guarantee.”
 God has contextualized us as believers in Christ.
 He has given us the Spirit to help us to comprehend his Word together in light of Jesus.